vuanhtuan1012/deep-learning-with-pytorch/README.md

 ## II.
 Linear Regression

-> Linear Regression supposes that there's a linear relation between inputs and outputs (targets).

-This part mentions how to train a linear regression model in PyTorch in two ways:
+This part mentions how to **train a linear regression model in PyTorch** in two ways:
 - [from scratch](#a-linear-regression-from-scratch), functions are built manually.
 - [using PyTorch built-ins function](#b-linear-regression-using-pytorch-built-ins).

+> Linear Regression supposes that there's a linear relation between inputs and outputs (targets).

 ### A. Linear Regression from scratch